Mordreak/FactorioWebView/README.md

           (your php.ini file is usually in /etc/php/apache2/php.ini)

 How to:
-        - Run the installation script as root called "installation.sh" --> "sudo ./installation.sh" make sure you have enough rights to run it. (chmod +x installation.sh)
+        - Run the installation script AS ROOT called "installation.sh" --> "sudo sh installation.sh" make sure you have enough rights to run it. (chmod +x installation.sh)
         - Let the installation script guide you trough the steps.
+        - !!IMPORTANT!!
+If the script fails for any reason, don't run it again, try to solve the errors, and run it with the number of the step which failed as argument. (for example if the third step failed (03 SYMFONY & DOCTRINE CONFIGURATION) try to solve the problem and run './installation.sh 3', it will skip the previous steps and avoid errors incoming from a reconfiguration of your MySQL server for example, which comes in the first step)
         - Access http://factorio-web-view.local/config.php and check for warnings or errors to solve.
         - You are done!
 Access your web manager at: http//factorio-web-view.local/